bradmcdowell/CyberArk-Privilge-Cloud-Installation/README.md

 ## 15 - Script set permissions for Reconcile Group

+Instructions below are based on [this kb article.](https://cyberark-customers.force.com/s/article/How-do-I-reconcile-a-domain-admin-account-without-granting-domain-admin-membership-to-the-reconcile-account)

 To give the Reconcile Group the minimum permissions to change user passwords.

 From Active Directory (You must have the Advanced Features view enabled) to proceed Right click on the domain > Properties